davidcoles/vc5/README.md

 * ✅ Simple deployment with a single binary
 * ✅ Stable backend selection with Maglev hashing algorithm
 * ✅ Route health injection handled automatically; no need to run other software such as ExaBGP
-* ✅ Minimally invasive; does not require any modification of iptables rules on server
+* ✅ Minimally invasive; does not require any modification of iptables rules on balancer
 * ✅ No modification of backend servers beyond adding the VIP to a loopback device
-* ✅ Health-checks run against the VIP on backend servers, not their real addresses
+* ✅ Health checks are run against the VIP on backend servers, not their real addresses
-* ✅ HTTP/HTTPS, half-open SYN probe and UDP/TCP DNS healthchecks built in
+* ✅ HTTP/HTTPS, half-open SYN probe and UDP/TCP DNS health checks built in
-* ✅ In-kernel code execution with XDP/eBGP; native mode drivers avoid sk_buff allocation
+* ✅ In-kernel code execution with eBPF/XDP; native mode drivers avoid sk_buff allocation
 * ✅ Multiple VLAN support
 * ✅ Multiple NIC support for lower bandwidth/development applications
 * ✅ Works with bonded network devices to support high-availibility/high-bandwidth
 * ✅ Observability via a web console, Elasticsearch logging and Prometheus metrics

 ## Performance